Ángel Bonomini

 Ángel Bonomini (13 October 1929 – 13 May 1994) was an Argentine short story writer, poet, and translator, best known for his novella The Novices of Lerna.

 Biography

 Bonomini was born in Buenos Aires on 13 October 1929.
 At the age of 18, he published his first collection of poetry, Primera enunciación, in the magazine Sur.
-In 1952, alongside María Elena Walsh, his then-girlfriend, published the poetry collection Argumento del enamorado.
+In 1952, alongside María Elena Walsh, his then-girlfriend, he published the poetry collection Argumento del enamorado.
 Báladas con Ángel.
 From 1955 to 1961, he was an editor of LIFE magazine, where he translated texts into Spanish.
 He was an art critic for the Argentine monthly Panorama between 1968 and 1970, and for La Nación between 1970 and 1978.

 His most well-known story is The Novices of Lerna, published in 1972 in a short story collection of the same name, which was praised by Borges and Bioy Casares.
 He won a Fulbright Grant in 1974 and the Konex Award in 1984 and 1994.

 Despite praise during his lifetime, Bonomini was mostly forgotten after his death.